Funding for Safe Routes to School

 August, 2014 Tennessee Gov. Bill Haslam announced Safe Routes to School funding totaling $1.8 million for 17 municipalities in Tennessee.
 The grants will be used by multiple schools to improve sidewalks, crosswalks, signs, and fund safe walking and biking educational activities.
 The Safe Routes to School Program is a statewide initiative designed to make bicycling and walking to school a safer, more appealing and healthier alternative for students.

-"Increased physical activity is key to improving the health of Tennessee families," Governor Haslam said.
-"The Safe Routes to School Program helps communities across the state create safer walking and biking environments for students and funds activities that encourage healthy lifestyles."
+“Increased physical activity is key to improving the health of Tennessee families,” Haslam said.
+“The Safe Routes to School Program helps communities across the state create safer walking and biking environments for students and encourages a healthy lifestyle.”

 "The Safe Routes to School program integrates health, safety, traffic relief, and environmental awareness, all under one umbrella," said Commissioner Schroer.
 "Funds may be used for infrastructure projects and non-infrastructure activities that directly support increased safety and conveniences for students to walk and bike to and from school."

-Since 2005, the Safe Routes to School grants have funded $16 million in improvement projects at 138 schools across Tennessee.
-Click on the year to view a complete listing of the 2007, 2008, 2009,2010 and 2012 award recipients.
+Since 2005, the Safe Routes to School grants have funded improvement projects at 167 schools across Tennessee.
+Click on the year to view a complete listing of the 2007, 2008, 2009, 2010 and 2012 award recipients in Tennessee.
 Visit the Tennessee Safe Routes to School program website for more information.

 State Advisory Committee